Riot Converts $200 Million Coinbase Loan to Fixed Rate, Extends Maturity

 Bitcoin miner Riot Platforms has reworked its debt structure to bolster financial stability and reduce its exposure to interest-rate volatility.

-CoinDesk reported on April 28 that Riot converted its $200 million loan with Coinbase from a floating rate to a fixed rate.
+Riot converted its $200 million loan from Coinbase from a floating rate to a fixed rate, CoinDesk reported on April 28.

-Riot also extended the loan's maturity by 364 days and secured an option to extend it by another year.
+The company also extended the loan's maturity by 364 days and secured an option for an additional one-year extension.

-The loan size and collateral structure were unchanged.
-The collateral will remain Bitcoin, USDC and cash held in Coinbase Custody.
+The size of the loan and the collateral structure were unchanged.
+The collateral will continue to consist of Bitcoin, USDC and cash held in Coinbase Custody.

-Even with the fixed-rate conversion and the maturity extension, Riot's capacity to withstand further declines in Bitcoin prices remains limited, CoinDesk said, citing a drop in the company's Bitcoin holdings and the impact of loan-to-value, or LTV, triggers.
+CoinDesk said Riot's ability to withstand further declines in Bitcoin prices remains limited despite the shift to a fixed rate and the maturity extension.
+The report cited a drop in the company's Bitcoin holdings and the impact of loan-to-value, or LTV, triggers.

 Riot's Bitcoin holdings have fallen to 15,680 BTC from 19,368 BTC at the start of the year.